LinkedIn Commenting Strategy: How to Get Noticed by Ideal Clients Without Posting

 The Target Account Commenting Framework

 Effective LinkedIn commenting for AI agency owners is not random.
 The highest-ROI commenting strategy involves systematically targeting specific accounts and posts where your ideal clients are already gathering — and showing up in those conversations consistently and thoughtfully.
+This is the same principle behind account-based marketing, applied to organic LinkedIn engagement.
+If you are building a broader LinkedIn content strategy, commenting on target accounts should be a core component of your daily workflow.

 Step 1: Build Your Target Account List